ReX-XAI/ReX/docs/config.md

 `spotlights = 10`

 Number of spotlights to launch.
+This can also be changed at the command line.
 Default: 10.

 `spotlight_size = 24`